 Ellen Johnson Sirleaf

 Liberian President Ellen Johnson Sirleaf is the world's first elected black female president, and Africa's first elected female head of state.
-She was presented a beautiful original by Sabree called, "Driven."
+She was presented a beautiful original by Sabreee called, "Driven."
 The picture represents the connection between the ancestors of the Gullah people traveling across the waters to the territories of the Gullah people today.
 The long trees are the rubber trees used to make the tires.
-It was fitting for Sabree to paint a little girl swinging on one.
+It was fitting for Sabreee to paint a little girl swinging on one.
 In addition, Liberia was one of 600 to 700 different tribes and countries who make up the Gullah culture.
-This is truly an honor for Sabree!
+This is truly an honor for Sabreee!

 She was the first mom in the sitcom show, "Fresh Prince."
-Janet owns one of Sabree's prints- "Hat Appeal."
+Janet owns one of Sabreee's prints- "Hat Appeal."
 Mrs. Hubert was in St. Louis for the signing of her new book-"Perfection is not a Sitcom Mom."

 Pam Grier "aka" Foxy Brown

 Owner of a one of Sabreee's prints - "The Welcome River."
 Ms. Grier is autographing her book-"My Life in Three Acts."

 US Representative Mr. Congressman Melvin Watt

 Owner of two of Sabreee's original art - "Inspiration" and "Catch Me in the Morning."
 Holding in hand is the piece entitled, "Inspiration."
 Mr. Congressman Watt is also an endorser of Sabreee's art.